PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Overview of PoLyScriber

-In the third joint-training approach, we further incorporate an extraction loss named as PoLyScriber-L to supervise the extractor front-end training on the \textit{simulated} as well as real data as illustrated in Fig.~\ref{proposeFig} with dotted lines and the symbol (3).
+On top of PoLyScriber, we also introduce a variant by additionally incorporating a vocal extraction loss along with the transcription loss to supervise the extractor front-end training on the \textit{simulated} as well as real data as illustrated in Fig. \ref{proposeFig}(a) with dotted lines and the symbol (3).